The award

 Past winners

-Professor Henry Snaith FRS was awarded the Kavli Medal in 2017 and presented his lecture Photovoltaic solar energy.
+Professor Henry Snaith FRS was awarded the Kavli Medal and Lecture in 2017 for his discovery and development of highly efficient perovskite solar cells which promise to dramatically increase the efficiency and reduce the cost of solar energy.